Tuesday, May 21, 2024

 The encampments are zones of collaboration, invention, and spontaneous performance.
 They are multiracial, interfaith, queer and trans-positive.
 New forms of knowledge emerge from them on the daily.
 They are the true universities.

 I have read nothing from the historian except this piece, which is chosen for tactical reasons, one of which is to position PSA among the serious solutions to the serious and persistent interconnected problems in (global) HE, that throughout its history the HEI model has proven grossly inept at solving and is largely responsible for causing.
-I mean seriously, look at the absurdity of the holy HE trinity of tenure, academic freedom and shared governance - here is my first serious wade into that viney territory.
+I mean seriously, look at the absurdity of the holy higher education trinity of tenure, academic freedom and shared governance - here is my first serious wade into that viney territory.
 This Academe Blog material illustrates reasoning that is making its way around the academy right now and not meant as a personal attack on Rachel.
 Well, sort of not meant that way.
 It’s not so much an attack as it is a plea to do better, with this pathetic soul as the messenger.

 As a final shove under the bus, Rachel and the Revolution can assist with a couple more jabs at the so-called academic profession and its activism under the rule of the HEI model.
 This historian likens encampments on campuses across countries like the US, UK, Canada, and Australia to 1968 Paris.
 Fair play, I suppose.
 But take a step back.
 Appreciate that such flexing by students and academics would never be allowed on a Chinese campus, while the CCP actively obstructs and corrupts its exercise on campuses in each of these countries and in those institutions brazen enough to have campuses on CCP turf in China.
 As for the general populace, for the vast majority such thoughts would never even enter their minds.
 I mean this literally, the thought to organize and protest, to demand from their university, never mind their (or is it, the) CCP government, what is rightfully theirs by nature, by constitution, by law, such thoughts (never mind conversations) are tragically rare in the Republic of China, oh, sorry, I meant the People’s Republic of China - speaking of tear-filled, bloody, bitter irony.

 This is why, though public protest or complaint, even directed at low to mid-level government officials, happens regularly in modern Communist China, there is seldom swell meant to effect broad social or institutional change.
 Protest is parochial in China.
-These days though, that swell is growing everywhere, but it not thanks to the efforts of the University of Wisconsin-Milwaukee, and when things swell in China, it is tearful, bloody and bitter for us all.
-But it’ll be ok, their system of governance is fueled by “process democracy,” the folks at UWM are working to making it a better place for all Chinese, and anyway thousands of years of Imperial rule have schooled that thinking about, thinking about protest is reserved only for the direst of circumstances (所谓拼的一身剐,敢把皇帝拉下马,重点是“一身剐”了,才有“拉皇帝下马”的想法).
+These days though, that swell is growing everywhere, but no thanks to the efforts of the University of Wisconsin-Milwaukee, and when things swell in China, it is tearful, bloody and bitter for us all.
+But it’ll be ok, their system of governance is fueled by “process democracy,” the folks at UWM are working to make it a better place for all Chinese, and anyway thousands of years of Imperial rule have schooled that thinking about protest is reserved only for the direst of circumstances (所谓拼的一身剐,敢把皇帝拉下马,重点是“一身剐”了,才有“拉皇帝下马”的想法).
 Are we there yet?

 Shifting the bus into reverse, as an educator in history at an institution with a long history of, what is it, complicity in support of oppression and death, not the sexy genocide variety, but still the numbers are impressive, I ask you to remind yourself what was happening in Communist China during the year 1968, during one of the many years in which on average the CCP murders a million men, women and children.
 Now jump ahead by a decade and over another ten million murdered souls to find Shain Scholars – in a country where “scholasticide” is in a league of its own.
 As a participant in the shared governance of your employer, if you dare, fast forward several more decades to the ongoing shit show that is (global) HE under a model with HEIs like UWM, faculty like yourself, and organizations like the AAUP, and these are some of the good guys!
 Perhaps, but all the same, a crew of complicity in the service to a mass murdering crime lord.
 It is a matter of perspective, but I fear one not available to all.